What is the Meaning of Life?

 I can't help but point out, that mankind could only begin to realize the full implication of the phrases "He counts the number of the stars" and "gives names to them all" just 85 years ago.
 Think about the meaning of those words, now that we know there are more galaxies full of trillions of stars than all the individual stars we could see before that time!
 As our knowledge of the heavens has increased, so should our appreciation of the words from Psalm 147: God's understanding is infinite!

 If we do indeed trust in the LORD (and why shouldn't we, since He's done so much for us!) and have read enough of His words in Scripture concerning His holy, eternal, loving and all-wise nature, then any issues which cause us difficulties in understanding, cannot shake our faith in Him.
 There are some, however, who would lead us astray from the truth of Scripture, some who believe the reason evil exists in this world is because God is not all-powerful (they believe He can not put an end to evil even though He desires to) or that He is not all-wise (that He really did not know what was going to happen, so couldn't have prevented Adam or Eve from sinning, though He should have)!
 Beware those who teach such things.
 As the prophet said in Isaiah 40:28, "Do you not know?
 Have you not heard?
-The Everlasting God, the LORD, the Creator of the ends of the earth Does not become weary or tired.
-His understanding is inscrutable."
+The LORD is an eternal God, the creator of the whole earth.
+He does not get tired or weary; there is no limit to his wisdom.
+(The NET Bible)"

 Now my prayer for you would be the same as Paul's (and the Spirit's) in Titus 1: